bwolde/Mytest/Diagnose-your-Azure-application.md

-# Diagnose your Azure application
+# Diagnose your Azure mobile application

 Overview
 ========

-This tutorial shows you how to diagnose an application in Microsoft Azure by using Visual Studio Application Insights and the diagnostic tool in Visual Studio 2015.
-After completing the tutorial, you will have implemented Application Insights in each of the existing solutions from the Microsoft Connect(); //2015 developer event, and you will know how to diagnose cloud projects in Visual Studio 2015.
+This tutorial shows you how to diagnose performance issues in a web or mobile application in Microsoft Azure by using Visual Studio Application Insights, HockeyApp and the diagnostic tool in Visual Studio 2015.
+After completing the tutorial, you will have implemented monitoring in each of the existing solutions from the Microsoft Connect(); //2015 developer event, and you will know how to diagnose cloud projects in Visual Studio 2015.

-The following illustration shows Application Insights working:
+The following illustration shows Application Insights working on a web app:

 ![](https://whitepapershealth.blob.core.windows.net/diagnose/image1.png)